 Dynamic range, while important, is a tricky thing to get your arms around.
 Without a uniform standard or spec from the manufacturers, it is difficult to compare models.
 Further, because of the inherent fuzziness in the results, even when you see testing results they are subject to being questioned.
 As the testing by DxO Mark and DP Review shows, there is just not a consistent scale, and neither is there any consistency between the testing.

-Hopefully the information above helps you compare specific models you might be considering.
 If the model you are considering buying is not on my charts, you can still look to other factors to gauge how the camera should perform.
 Start by choosing the sensor size you want, then review any low-light performance tests, and make sure the bit-depth is in line with other models (generally 14 as I write this).
 But remember that dynamic range is one consideration of many, and move on to the other aspects that are important to you.